Supporting the Holistic Well-Being and Flourishing of Clergy

 Chicago, IL 60645-4568

-Text of this website is copyright 2025 by its Executive Director, on whose ideas the website is based.
-ChatGPT 4o assisted in making some sections pithier, and also assisted with Latin citations and citations to papal encyclicals.
+Text of this website is copyright 2025 by Clergy Care Collective's Executive Director, on whose ideas the website is based.
+The artificial intelligence tool ChatGPT assisted in making some sections pithier, and also assisted with Latin citations and citations to papal encyclicals.